What’s in Your Sofa?

 Here are some additional selling points

-• Organic latex is naturally hypoallergenic, anti-bacterial, anti-microbial, and water-resistant.
-Say goodbye to fungus, mold, mildew, and dust mites.
+• Organic latex is naturally hypoallergenic, anti-bacterial, anti-microbial and water-resistant.
+Say goodbye to fungus, mold, mildew and dust mites.
 Say hello to better respiratory health.

 • Thanks to wool’s considerable moisture content and a protein called keratin, wool gets high marks as the only fiber that’s inherently flame-resistant.
 It even has a protective coating of lanolin that makes the chances of combustion very slim.

 • Wool in its natural state is hypoallergenic.
-A built-in ventilation system, so to speak, fans out excess moisture that is so inviting to dust mites and mold, and takes it up in vapor form.
+A built-in ventilation system, so to speak, fans out excess moisture that is so inviting to dust mites and mold, then takes it up in vapor form.
 Wool fibers contain many tiny pores.
 That’s why wool is semipermeable and “breathes” so well.
 It is a natural temperature regulator.

 • Organic cotton doesn’t contain irritants like dyes or bleach.
 Dyes are usually chock full of metals that trigger allergies.